KMC20/DRIM-ANN/README.md

 # DRIM-ANN
+An Approximate Nearest Neighbor Search Engine based on Commercial DRAM-PIMs.
 ## Framework
 Please refer to the `DRIM-ANN` directory.
 A README.md is attached to it for testing.
+Please install [UPMEM SDK](https://sdk.upmem.com) before testing.
+The SDK provides a simulator for functional verification on CPU in case that users have no access to real UPMEM server.
 ## Fine-grained performance model
 Please refer to the `Perf-Model` directory.
 A README.md is attached to it for testing.
 ## Reference